Afrochemist/PythonProjects/README.md

 # PythonProjects
-This repository contains projects regarding python
+This repository contains projects in python

+- Simple Calculator